Will I be invited to attend an interview?

 We interview all applicants for our Social Work and Pharmacy courses.

-If you are applying for Social Work, Pharmacy or Addictions Counselling please see our online prospectus for further details of the admissions process for these courses.
+If you are applying for Social Work or Pharmacy please see our online prospectus for further details of the admissions process for these courses.

 For some of our courses, we will invite you to attend an interview if you are studying a qualification that is harder for us to assess on paper whether or not we are able to make you an offer.
 For example, if you are studying an Access to HE Diploma, a BTEC Extended Diploma or another non-traditional qualification.